MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/overview.md

 # Architectural considerations for a multitenant solution

-When you're considering a multitenant architecture, there are a number of decisions you need to make and elements you need to consider.
+When you're considering a multitenant architecture, there are several decisions you need to make and elements you need to consider.

 In a multitenant architecture, you share some or all of your resources between tenants.
-This means that a multitenant architecture can give you cost and operational efficiency.
+This process means that a multitenant architecture can give you cost and operational efficiency.
 However, multitenancy introduces complexities, including the following:

 - How do you define what a _tenant_ is, for your specific solution?
 Does a tenant correspond to a customer, a user, or a group of users (like a team)?
 - How will you deploy your infrastructure to support multitenancy, and how much isolation will you have between tenants?